 - Bad credit information is put on your report from someone who shares your name.

 - An account that you closed voluntarily is reported as closed by lender.

 - Bankruptcies, late payments and other negative information are not taken off the report after seven years.

+Want to do it yourself?
 Under the Fair Credit Reporting Act, you’re entitled to one free pull of each of your credit reports every 12 months and you can report any errors through the corresponding credit bureau’s website.
 By law, the credit reporting bureau must investigate your claim — and remove the item if it’s a mistake.

 5. Avoid Closing Open Lines of Credit

 It’s only natural to assume that closing your cards will help increase your score.
 Unfortunately, it can have the opposite effect.
 Closing your cards will actually hurt your score because your overall credit utilization percentage will go up as a result.

 Your credit utilization is the ratio of your outstanding credit balances compared to your overall credit limit and accounts for about 30% of your FICO score, which means that even a small percentage increase can hurt you.